opal/opal/README.md

     $ rake test

-This does rely on opal being built first, so run `rake opal` if not already done.
+This will build opal if not already done so.

 ### Running tests in the browser.

 To run tests in the browser, first build them with:

-    $ rake opal2:test
+    $ rake opal:test

-Which will build `opal.test.js`.
-Then, to run the tests, open `spec/spec_runner.html` in any browser - all tests should pass.
+Which will build `runtime/opal.test.js`.
+Then, to run the tests, open `runtime/spec/spec_runner.html` in any browser - all tests should pass.